calvert-work/interview-weather-db-docker/README.md

 ![vscode start docker container](image.png)

-One PgAdmin and Postgres DB should be running
+One PgAdmin and Postgres DB should be running.
+PgAdmin can be access at http://localhost:5050, the user name is `admin@admin.com` and password is `admin`.
+After logging in, the weather db will ask for a password which is `weather`.
+Now you can view its schema

 ![containers](image-1.png)